SQL Server

 Granting Privileges

-It's recommended to create a separate user and role for Streamkap to access your SQL Server database.
+It's recommended to create a separate user, schema and database for Streamkap in your SQL Server instance to avoid potential conflicts with existing data.
 Below is an example script that does that.

 -- Connect to the SQL Server instance as admin